 Pottery in Pomerania, Masuria and Masovia followed a different course from those to the west and south, with less stability and inferior craftsmanship.
 The most characteristic trait of the culture is the pottery of the Riesenbecher type, featuring a small bottom and S-shaped profile.
 This specific type may have had its origin during the decline of the Neolithic, with sinuous-profile pots decorated with the so-called barbed wire ornament, also known as the ornament of “a cord wound around a flint flake” (a decorative strip running from the neck of the pot across the body), which connected together the vast territories of the Northern European Plain, from England to the mouth of the Rhine, northern Germany, Denmark, and well into east Europe (Kadrow 1998).

 The first similar Riesenbecher types are found in Únětice on the lower Elbe, and in the late Bell Beaker (or Barbed Wire Beaker) groups of north-west Germany and Jutland, and from Iwno centres (with many significant ornamentation patterns), which points to its expansion through the Northern Lowlands during the Early Bronze Age.
 The Trzciniec pot prototypes appeared in the Kuyavia region rather early (before 2300 BC), accompanied by the kurling technique, which connects it with the Bell Beaker tradition.
-Its expansion with migrants is evidenced by their appearance in Lesser Poland ca. 1900 BC, expanding then to the south, into the Carpathians and Ukraine in the mid–2nd millennium BC (Czebreszuk 1998).
+Its expansion with migrants is evidenced by their appearance in Lesser Poland ca. 1900 BC, expanding then to the south, into the Carpathians and Ukraine (Figure 63) in the mid–2nd millennium BC (Czebreszuk 1998).

 1. Migration of “Trzciniec” population from the Lowlands.